p4r4xor/ctf-writeups/picoCTF-2019/Forensics/Glory-of-the-Garden/README.md

 __Solution__

-Given the hint that we should be using a hex editor, open the image in one :p I'd recommend `ghex` as it's very user friendly for beginners.
+Given the hint that we should be using a hex editor, open the image in one :stuck_out_tongue_closed_eyes:
+I'd recommend `ghex` as it's very user friendly for beginners.
 ```
 $ sudo apt-get install ghex